 HIRER’S INFORMATION SHEET – TO BE RETAINED BY HIRER

 The caretaker will meet the hirer at the hall to unlock and return at the end of the booking to lock the premises.
 Please note that all setting up and clearing up must be done within the hire period.
 Please ensure that any outside caterers and contractors are aware of the hire period and that they will not be able to enter before the hire period.

-Stage – Care must be taken when using the stage and hirers are not permitted to alter or tamper with the curtains.
+Stage and Piano – Care must be taken when using the stage and hirers are not permitted to alter or tamper with the curtains.
 Children are not allowed on the stage unless they are in a supervised production.
 The piano is only to be used by a proficient pianist and use must be booked with the Booking Clerk.

 Car Parking and Exit Noise – Hirers of the Village Hall should be aware that the central area of the car park is the designated space to be used by hirers and their guests and are requested to leave the car park quietly and not to cause undue noise.
 This is not a public car park and Clapham Village Hall Management Committee does not accept any responsibility for theft or damage to vehicles.

 Bank Holidays – Clapham Village Hall is not available for hire on BANK HOLIDAYS, CHRISTMAS EVE OR NEW YEAR’S EVE.

 Sale of Intoxicants – The Village Hall has a licensed bar.
 When a bar has been requested only drinks bought from the bar can be consumed on the premises.
 The hirer and guests are not permitted to bring and consume own alcohol at an event.
 The licensee has the right to close the bar if this occurs and the hirer will forfeit the Indemnity Bond.
 The licensee has the right to ask for proof of age ID.